tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

-# Chat with your data in Autonomous Database using generative AI
+# Chat with your data in Autonomous Database using Generative AI

 ## Introduction